rtCamp/next-pms/README.md

 ## Introduction

-Frappe PMS designed to enhance project management capabilities within Frappe.
-The app offers suite of additonal features tailored to improve timesheet management, streamlined project billing, and dedicated React app for timesheets.
+Frappe-PMS is a project management system built on the Frappe framework, with React components for a modern front-end experience.
+The app includes additional features to improve timesheet management and streamline project billing.

 ## Key Features

-- React app for Timesheet.
+1. Enhanced Timesheet Management: Manage and track timesheets more effectively with additional tools to log and review time entries.
-- Project billing customizations for easier billing.
+2. Streamlined Project Billing: Simplifies the billing process by integrating project-specific rates and billing information.
-- Specialized reports for projects & timesheet
+3. React-Powered Timesheet App: A dedicated front-end app built with React for a smooth and responsive timesheet experience.

 ## Prerequisite